Lolfaceftw/me4-hand-gesture-recognition-mediapipe/README.md

 * Enabling simultaneous tracking of all 5 finger pointers
 * Improved gesture recognition accuracy
 * More robust hand pose estimation
+* **Focus on finger trajectory tracking only** (keypoint static pose classification is disabled)
+* **Specialization for presentation control** with left and right swipe detection

+## Presentation Control Mode
+This fork is specifically trained to control PowerPoint presentations using simple hand gestures:

+1. **Left Swipe** → **Previous Slide**: Swipe your hand left to go back to the previous slide
+2. **Right Swipe** → **Next Slide**: Swipe your hand right to advance to the next slide
+3. **All Other Movements** → **No Action**: Any other hand position or movement does nothing

+The system uses only three states and is optimized for presenting in a natural way without having to hold any device.

 ## Technical Implementation
 This implementation uses MediaPipe's hand landmark detection but extends it to track all five fingertips simultaneously rather than just the index finger.
 Here's how it works: